Cinosarge/Heap/README.md

-# Heap (EN)
+# Heap
 Heap is an Android english dictionary aimed at helping you learn english.

-## but it's not the usual dictionary
+## Heap is not a common dictionary
-It was born to help you learn.
-It has many peculiarities before other dictionaries
+It was born to help you learn

-- self-tailored: initially empty, you build your dictionary based upon your needs - just search for a word or create your own definition
+- self-tailored: initially empty, you build your dictionary based upon your needs: just search for a word or create your own definition
-- offline: it automatically searches Wikipedia Wictionary to fetch definitions and stores them locally in alphabetical order.
+- offline: it automatically searches Wikipedia Wictionary to fetch definitions and stores them locally in alphabetical order

-## Programmer instructions
-This is an Android Project!
-Import it under Android Studio or whatsoever and run it.

-## Layman instructions
+## Layman instructions: how to get the app
 If you want to use my app just download the installer (Heap.apk) on your phone, enable installation for non trusted third party applications and run the the installer.
+It's not a safe practice but you can alwasy trust Cinosarge.
 I hope I'll get to have my app on the store soon.

+****

-# Heap (IT)
+# Tecnical notes
-Heap è un dizionario d'inglese per Android orientato all'apprendimento.

-## Non è il solito dizionario
-Questo dizionario ha delle particolarità per essere più funzionale all'apprendimento

-- personale: il dizionario è inizialmente vuoto e sarai tu a popolarlo con le voci che preferisci - cerca una parola oppure inserisci la tua definizione
-- offline: cerca automaticamente una lista di significadti su Wikipedi Wictionary se non inserisci una definizione e salva le parole in ordine alfabetico.

-## Istruzioni per il programmatore
-Importa questo progetto android nel tuo ambiente di programmazione!
-Già sai cosa fare!

-## Istruzioni per gli utenti
-Scarica il pacchetto (Heap.apk), abilità l'installazione da terze parti (l'app non è firmata) e installa il pacchetto.
-Spero di pubblcare presto questa applicazione sullo App Store, nel frattempo questo è quanto!
+## Contribution
+If you wish to contribute or just get the app, this is an Android Studio Project.
+You know what to do!

+## Features to come
+- Make the UI WONDERFUL
+- Add an import/export activity
+- Add a settings activity
+- Add a setting to change the language to search for

+## Bugs to fix and things to better
+- The EditText fields do not scroll!
+- Use a better way to extract definitions than downloading the web page and navigate the tree.

+## Please be a dude
+If I'm making any copyright infringement please be a dude: let me know and I'll fix it.